lucasshiva/Projects/README.md

 ## Important Notes
 - Projects may use (and share) a configuration file to allow more customization.
-- There will be a list of steps to achieve the desired functionality in each project's description.
 - Some projects may not be cross-platform, meaning they will only work on Linux or Windows.
 The projects are *not* made with Mac OS support in mind.
 - Projects *can* depend on external libraries/frameworks to achieve the desired functionality.
 The goal is to understand more about the languages, not to code everything from scratch.